pfunks/TCTest/test_faq.md

 ## What is shown in my profile?

 At the top of your profile is your display name and reputation score.
-Below your display name is the number of follwers you have, the number of posts and comments you have written, and the number of people you are following.
-It will also show the date that you created your account.
+Below your display name is the number of followers you have, the number of posts and comments you have written, and the number of people you are following.
+It also shows the month and year when your account was created.

-You have the option to change your display name, as well as set additional information such as "about" information, your location, and a website through your settings page.
-You can also set your avitar image via your settings.
+You have the option to change your avatar and display name on the Settings page.
+There, you can set additional information such as "about" information, your location, and add a link to a website of your choosing.

-You can view your own profile by clicking on the link to your "Blog" in your account menu.
+You can view your own profile by clicking on the link to your Blog in your account menu.

-## How do I change my avitar image?
+## How do I change my avatar image?

-Your avitar image is set in your settings page.
-In order to update your avitar picture, you will need to host the image on a third party website such as http://imgsafe.org.
-Once your image is uploaded onto a third party website and you have the URL, enter the URL into your settings page and click "Update".
+Your avatar image is set in your Settings page.
+In order to update your avatar picture, you will need to host the image somewhere.
+This can be done by uploading it to a Steemit comment or post, or using a third-party image host such as <a href="http://postimage.io/">Postimage</a>.
+Once your image is uploaded, copy its URL and paste it into the "Profile Picture URL" box.
+Then click the Update button and enter your password.

 ## How do I search for content?

-In the upper right corner, there is a search link where you can find posts using a keyword search.
+In the upper right corner of Steemit, there is a search link where you can find posts using a keyword search.

 There is also an **Explore** link in the main menu, where you can browse through posts based on tags.

-## How do I send money to another user?

-- From your wallet page, click the down arrow where your STEEM or Steem Dollars are displayed.
-- In the drop-down menu, click 'Transfer'.
-- Type the username of the account you want to send the STEEM/Steem Dollars to.
-- Enter the amount of STEEM/Steem Dollars to send.
-- Enter a memo to go along with the transaction (optional).
-- Click Submit.
-- You will be prompted for your password.
-You will need to enter your Active or Owner key.

 ## How can I control whether I see "Not Safe For Work" (NSFW) content?

 By default, content that users have tagged as "NSFW" will be hidden, but a link will be shown to reveal the content.

-You can update your display preference via your settings so that NSFW content is always shown by default, or is completely hidden with no option to reveal.
+You can update your display preference with the Settings page so that NSFW content is always shown by default, remains hidden until clicked, or is completely hidden with no option to reveal.

 ## Can I see which users I have muted?

 Yes.
-This can be seen under your settings page.
+This can be seen under the Settings page.

 ## Can I see which users have muted me?

-No. This information is currently not presented via Steemit.com.
+No. This information is not presented on Steemit.com.

-## Can I see the list of users I am following and who is following me?
+## Can I see the list of users I am following, and who is following me?

 Yes.
-You can see the list of followers or people you are following by clicking on the links in your profile page.
+You can see the list of followers or people you are following by clicking on the links on your profile page.

-## How do I transfer my STEEM or SBD into savings?

-Your savings balance is STEEM and SBD coins that are subject to 3 day withdraw waiting period.
-This is an extra security measure in case your account is hacked.
-To transfer STEEM or SBD coins into savings, click on the dropdown arrow next to STEEM or STEEM DOLLARS in your wallet, and select "Transfer to Savings".

 ## What languages are supported?

-English is the primary language used on the SteemIt platform, but communities are forming around other languages.
+English is the most-used language used on the Steemit platform, but communities are forming that speak other languages.

 # Posting

 ## What can users upload to Steemit?

-Steemit users can upload anything they want, whether it be phrases, quotes, anecdotes, photos, videos, memes, songs; anything that adds value to the ecosystem and generates commentary or critique.
+Steemit users can upload anything they want, whether it be phrases, quotes, blogs, anecdotes, photos, videos, memes, songs, and more.
+It is an open platform meant to host and welcome any legal content.

-## What are the different choices for post rewards (50/50, Power Up 100%, Decline Payout)?
+## What are the different choices for post rewards (50%/50%, Power Up 100%, Decline Payout)?

-- **50/50** - This will pay you in 50% Steem Power, and 50% liquid STEEM / SBD.
-The amount of liquid STEEM vs. SBD that you receive will be based on network conditions at the time of payout.
+- **50%/50%** - This rewards in half STEEM Power, and half liquid STEEM / Steem Dollars.
+The amount of liquid STEEM vs. Steem Dollars that is rewarded is based on network conditions at the time of payout.
 This is the default payout option.

-- **Power Up 100%** - This will pay you in 100% Steem Power.
+- **Power Up 100%** - This option rewards the post in 100% STEEM Power.

-- **Decline Payout** - You will receive no payouts for posts with "Decline Payout" selected.

-Each time you create a new post, you must reselect your option if you do not want the default 50/50 payout option selected.
+- **Decline Payout** - Use this option to receive no post rewards.
+Upvotes will affect the post's position on the trending ranking but no rewards are paid from Steem's reward pool.
+Replies made to the post are still eligible for rewards.

 ## Can I delete something I posted?

 The blockchain will always contain the full edit history of a post, so it can never be completely deleted.
-If you would like to update a post so that users cannot see the content via Steemit.com though, you can edit the post and replace it with blank content.
+If you would like to update a post so that users cannot see the content via Steemit.com, you can edit the post and replace it with blank content.

 ## What are tags?